cusyio/Python4DataScience/docs/productive/security.rst

 .. seealso:
    `flake8-bandit <https://docs.astral.sh/ruff/rules/#flake8-bandit-s>`_

-You can also integrate Bandit into Jupyter Notebooks, IDEs and the pre-commit framework.
+You can also integrate Bandit into Jupyter Notebooks, IDEs and prek.

-In addition, you can use :doc:`/productive/qa/pysa` for `taint
+In addition, you can use :doc:`qa/pysa` for `taint
 <https://en.wikipedia.org/wiki/Taint_checking>`_ analyses.

 For GitHub repositories you can also use `CodeQL <https://codeql.github.com>`_;